Fiapre: Early history to current status of Fiapre

 History has it that the people of Fiapre migrated first from Jukwaa in Denkyira land after the famous Feyiase war during which the Ashantis led by Nana Osei Tutu defeated the Denkyira army led by Nana Ntim Gyakari.
 In fact, they sought refuge at Bantama in Kumasi.

 During the period, many people took refuge at Bantama, which became a safe haven during Ashanti's war of expansion.
 Bantama became over-populated, and the people of Fiapre, led by their leader Nana Kyem Amponsah and Obaa Panin Yaa Pomaah, sought permission from their host to move further north.
 They were granted permission and went to stay temporarily at Techiman Baamire.
 They took along their black stool.
-The chief and elders of Techiman Baamire did not want to share their land with Nana Kyem Amponsah and Obaa Panin Yaa Pomaah, so they sacked them virtually.
+The chief and elders of Techiman Baamire did not want to share their land with Nana Kyem Amponsah and Obaa Panin Yaa Pomaah, so they sacked them virtually. fiapre has a population of 136,022 people.

 From Techiman Baamire, the people moved to Chiraa near Sunyani, where they were received well by the people.
 Close by, Nana Antepim had established a village called Odomase.
 He was both a farmer and a hunter.
 Nana Antepim visited Chiraa one day and saw the beautiful Obaa Panin Yaa Pomaah and fell in love with her.
 He was able to convince the people to move to Odomase.

 At Odomase, the new immigrants and their hosts co-existed peacefully because it was established that most of the people of Odomase also migrated from Denkyira.

 However, Nana Antepim wanted Nana Kyem Amponsah to have his freedom to reign over his people, taking into account the black stool, so he showed him a piece of land that was a virgin forest on the west for them to settle and develop their own settlement.
 Nana Kyem Amponsah thanked the Chief of Odomase, Nana Antepim, and moved to their new home with his entourage to settle there.
 This is the area on and around the hill facing the current Bono Regional Minister's Residence on the right-hand of the Berekum-Sunyani main road beyond the SDA Hospital in Fiapre.

 When they settled over there, they found the land, especially on the hill, as being rocky and could not support the erection of huts for accommodation.
 So they called the place "Asi-apiri" literally meaning that whenever one dug, the tool "hit a rock".
 The place is still called Asi-apiri.